Thanish55/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

    - Why you chose the entities and relationships.
    - How you modeled prerequisites or billing.

-# ER Diagram Submission - Student Name - TRISHA S
+# ER Diagram Submission - Student Name - THANISH N

 ## Scenario Chosen:
 University / Hospital (choose one)